nf-core/configs/docs/arcc.md

 ### Available Paritions

-At the moment, only the CPU based paritions are available from this config.
+At the moment, only the CPU based partitions are available from this config.
 In the event a GPU partition is needed, please reach out.
 The GPU partitions require additional arguements that will need to be added.